 If you enter a Job Plan Maximo will apply the job plan to the activity, creating any tasks below the activity record.
 These activities can be viewed in the Work Order Tracking application, except they are normally filtered out.
 The Advanced Search and Class field can be changed to include =ACTIVITY,=WORKORDER.
 Activities can also be viewed in the Activities and Tasks application, which many users may find easier to use than Work Order Tracking.

 Only active job plans can be selected.
-Selecting a Job Plan will populate the Site, Organization, Owner Group, Owner, Priority and Description fields from the Job Plan.
+Selecting a Job Plan will populate the A structural element of a Maximo database that is used for data separation.
+More, Organization, Owner Group, Owner, Priority and Description fields from the Job Plan.
 Apart from the Site and Organization those fields will now be read-only.

 The Select Value on the Job Plan field will depend on whether the user has entered an Organization and/or Site first.